 David Sobel is 2014 Brandwein Lecturer

-David Sobel, Senior Faculty in the Education Department at Antioch University New England in Keene, NH, will deliver the 19th Brandwein Lecture on April 5, 2014, at the NSTA Annual Meeting in Boston.
-His lecture, titled “Global Climate Change Meets Ecophobia,” shows what happens when we lay the weight of the world’s burdensome environmental problems on the shoulders of young children.
-Using short videos and public service announcements, he’ll demonstrate the messages about rain forest destruction and global warming that children are awash in every day and discuss why this approach, of scaring children into appropriate environmental behavior, is flawed.
-Finally, he’ll show positive examples of educational approaches that connect children to nature, engage them constructive activities, and provide the foundations for responsible environmental behavior.
+David Sobel, Senior Faculty in the Education Department at Antioch University New England in Keene, NH, delivered the 19th Brandwein Lecture on April 5, 2014, at the NSTA Annual Meeting in Boston.
+His lecture, titled “Global Climate Change Meets Ecophobia,” showed what happens when we lay the weight of the world’s burdensome environmental problems on the shoulders of young children.
+Using short videos and public service announcements, he demonstrated the messages about rain forest destruction and global warming that children are awash in every day and discussed why this approach, of scaring children into appropriate environmental behavior, is flawed.
+He then showed positive examples of educational approaches that connect children to nature, engage them in constructive activities, and provide the foundations for responsible environmental behavior.
 David Sobel consults and speaks widely on child development and place-based education with schools, environmental organizations, and the National Park Service.
 He has authored seven books and more than 60 articles focused on children and nature for educators, parents, environmentalists, and school administrators in the last 30 years.
 David's lecture was based on an article he wrote in 2007.
 (Read this article.
 View his PowerPoint slides shown at the lecture.
 Read his bio.)

 Terry Ippolito Receives Brandwein Medal